Abstracted-Labs/InvArch/OCIF/staking/README.md

 - `RegisterDeposit`: Specifies the deposit amount required for Core registration.
 - `MaxStakersPerCore`: Limits the maximum number of Stakers that can simultaneously stake towards a single Core.
 - `MinimumStakingAmount`: Sets the minimum amount required for a Staker to participate in staking.
-- `UnbondingPeriod`: Determines the period, in blocks, required for unbonding staked tokens.
+- `UnbondingPeriod`: Determines the period, in eras, required for unbonding staked tokens.
 - `RewardRatio`: Establishes the distribution ratio of rewards between Cores and Stakers.
 - `StakeThresholdForActiveCore`: Sets the stake threshold required for a Core to become `active`.